spring-projects/spring-petclinic/readme.md

 ./mvnw spring-boot:run
 ```

+This is an edit by Rebecca

 ## In case you find a bug/suggested improvement for Spring Petclinic
 Our issue tracker is available here: https://github.com/spring-projects/spring-petclinic/issues

+This is and edit by Andrew
 ## Database configuration

 In its default configuration, Petclinic uses an in-memory database (HSQLDB) which